According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Full spectrum light is a term used to describe illumination that is the closest to mimicking natural sunlight so it boasts a high color rendering index.
 It includes the entire color range which is helpful for people who have difficulty with contrast sensitivity because full spectrum lighting can help make colors more discernible and crisp.
 Artists, graphic designers, and museums will generally look for full spectrum lighting in order to ensure that they can discern minute changes to the color.

 While the type of light is important, the placement of the light has a great impact as well.
 Your low vision optometrist will discuss with you which tasks are important for you to accomplish that are challenging due to low vision.
 You will then be advised as to which lights are appropriate for different scenarios and how to set up your lighting in the optimal way.
 The low vision optometrist will give you different tips for specific tasks.
-For example, it is easier to watch television in a room that is lit. in order to check if there is glare on the TV screen you can turn the TV off and see if the light is hitting on the screen and then readjust.
+For example, it is easier to watch television in a room that is lit, as opposed to a dark room.
+In order to check if there is glare on the TV screen you can turn the TV off and see if the light is hitting on the screen and then readjust.

 There are many factors to keep in mind when you’re setting up your illumination.
 For example, when doing something requiring attention to detail, such as reading, you don’t want the light to be too far away as too much distance means less illumination reaches the page.
 The further away that the light is placed, the more powerful it will need to be.
 Conversely, having the light too close to the page can be overpowering and make it harder to read.